A Theoretical Analysis of Test-Driven Code Generation: Experimental details

 \subsubsection{BigCodeBenchHard}

-The partition of the 148/1140 most challenging tasks in BigCodeBench~\cite{zhuo2024bigcodebench}.
-BigCodeBench is designed for function-level code generation, adopting the format of HumanEval~\cite{chen2021evaluating}.
+The partition of the 148/1140 most challenging tasks in BigCodeBench~\citep{zhuo2024bigcodebench}.
+BigCodeBench, released under the Apache 2.0 License, is designed for function-level code generation, adopting the format of HumanEval~\citep{chen2021evaluating}.
 The tasks in BigCodeBench require multiple external libraries across 7 domains including networking, data analysis, and visualization.
 The benchmark tests compositional reasoning and the ability to implement complex instructions that span 139 libraries with an average of 2.8 libraries per task.